Skip to content

 Both raised rates in 2024 and 2025.
 As of this writing:

-The break-even point where TrueCoach becomes cheaper is roughly 12-15 clients depending on tier.
-Below that, prices are equivalent.
-Above that, TrueCoach pulls away on price quickly.
+The break-even point where TrueCoach becomes cheaper is between client 12 and client 15 depending on which tier you’re on.
+Below 12, prices are equivalent enough that it doesn’t drive the decision.
+Above 15, TrueCoach pulls away fast.

 Migration considerations

-Neither platform’s migration is what the marketing materials suggest.
-Both export client data in structured CSV; both require manual re-mapping of program templates, check-in cadences, and billing relationships on the receiving side.
-Plan on 8-12 hours of coach time regardless of direction for a roster under 30 clients.
+Neither platform’s “white-glove migration” is what the marketing implies.
+Both export client data in structured CSV.
+Both require manual re-mapping of program templates, check-in cadences, and billing relationships on the receiving side.
+Plan on 8 to 12 hours of coach time regardless of direction for a roster under 30 clients.
+Owner-report patterns on migration in both directions (Trainerize to TrueCoach and back) converge on the same finding: both platforms pass a hard portability gate, neither holds client data hostage, neither loses message history, both require manual program-template re-creation, and that re-creation is the actual time sink.

 The verdict

-If we had to pick one for a hybrid coach with 5-15 active clients, growing slowly, prioritizing in-person + online integration: Trainerize.
+If we had to pick one for a hybrid coach with 5 to 15 active clients, growing slowly, prioritising in-person plus online integration: Trainerize.
 The hybrid workflow, wearable integration, and bulk template assignment matter more at this scale than per-client cost.

-For the in-between coach with 12-18 clients running a mix of programs and check-ins: the decision is more philosophical than economic.
+For the in-between coach with 12 to 18 clients running a mix of programs and check-ins, the decision is more philosophical than economic.
 Trainerize gives you more rope.
 TrueCoach gives you better discipline.
 Pick the rope you can’t afford to fight with.

-We retest both platforms every six months.
+We re-audit both platforms every six months.
 Changes since the last update are logged in the article footer.

 Frequently asked questions